fbpx

 How do I get to Iceland?

 Iceland is closer than you think.
-With many regular flights arriving at Keflavik International Airport from all over the world, you can be here just in a couple of hours.
+With many regular flights arriving at Keflavik International Airport from all over the world, you can be here in just a few hours.
 Average flight times are between three to four hours from most Western-Central European cities and five to seven hours from North America.
-Please, see all airline companies flying directly to Keflavík HERE.
-The new airline Niceair started to fly directly to Akureyri from Copenhagen and Tenerife in the summer of 2022, and this might be a great way for you to come to us if you live in Europe.
+Please, see all airline companies flying directly to Keflavík HERE

-How do I get from the International airport to Reykjavik Domestic Airport?
+How do I get from Keflavík International airport (KEF) to Reykjavík Domestic Airport?

-When you arrive at Keflavik International Airport, you can be picked up by a private Viking Heliskiing shuttle (upon request) or take a taxi straight to the domestic airport in Reykjavik.
-There is scheduled bus transportation between Keflavik airport and Reykjavik as well (it doesn’t take you directly to Reykjavík airport).
-This trip takes approximately 40-60 minutes
+When you arrive at Keflavik International Airport, we offer a pick up by a private Viking Heliskiing shuttle (upon request) or you can take a taxi straight to the domestic airport in Reykjavik.
+There is also scheduled bus transportation between Keflavik Airport and Reykjavík (note that it doesn’t take you directly to Reykjavík Airport but the bus terminal is close by).
+The drive from KEF Airport to Reykjavík takes about 40 minutes.

 How do I book the domestic flights?